Avant STAMP for ASL

 Expressive section scores are available from 20 to 22 business days after test completion.
 Scores may be available sooner, so check the test results screen periodically to determine the rating progress.
 During busy testing times (March-June), scoring may take longer.
 Please plan accordingly.

 Yes, we offer many other assessments in different configurations and languages.
-Please visit our Sample Tests page to see the languages available for each type of assessment.
+Please visit our Test Overview page to see the languages available for each type of assessment.

 Receptive: 35-40 minutes